 Overview of decisions on the countercyclical buffer rate

-Explanation for increasing the countercyclical buffer rate for the Republic of Croatia to 1.5%
+Announcement on maintaining the announced countercyclical capital buffer rate for the Republic of Croatia at 1.5%

-Table 1 Indicators of cyclical systemic risk and the associated benchmark countercyclical buffer rates for Q4/2022
+Table 1 Indicators of cyclical systemic risk and the associated benchmark countercyclical buffer rates for Q2/2023

-Note: Specific ratio values differ depending on the definition of credit (50.3% for a narrow definition of credit and 65.2% for a broad definition).
+Notes: Specific ratio values differ depending on the definition of credit (48.5% for a narrow definition of credit, which includes only domestic bank credit, and 63.1% for a broad definition).
 Differences in gap values arise from different definitions of gap (absolute gap is calculated as the difference while the relative gap is calculated as the ratio of the following variables: the credit-to-GDP ratio and its trend) and estimated statistical trends.

 Source: CNB.